LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 # About me
 ## Profile:
-I am a first year at Chulalongkorn University, majoring in Computer Engineering and Digital Technology(CEDT).
+I am currently a first year at Chulalongkorn University, majoring in Computer Engineering and Digital Technology(CEDT).
 I have been working with robots since 2019, developing the skills to work on both software and hardware for robotic systems.
 I have competed in both nationally and internationally.
 With my experiences, I was given the role of President of Yothinburana Robot Club.
 And, currently I'm aiming to learn more about software developments, machine learning, and computer vision.

 ## Contact Information